 We felt really at home at the West Gate KOA, and the people there couldn’t have been any nicer.
 The staff was friendly and would stop by and chat while we were cooking dinner just to see if we needed anything.

-The nightly fee is a little on the steeper side, with prices averaging around $80 to $100 per night, but a way to offset that is to pick up the KOA Value Kard, which gives you 10 percent off every night for a year.
+The nightly fee is a little steeper, with prices averaging around $80 to $100 per night, but a way to offset that is to pick up the KOA Value Kard, which gives you 10 percent off every night for a year.

 I bought my card at the very first KOA campground I stayed at in St. Marys, Georgia.